Chief-Buka/Team2/README.md

 ### Pacman - is_ghost_in_range()
 This function checks a 1 block area around pacman using get location from map.
 If there is a ghost it returns true
 ### Pacman - consume()
+This function allows pacman to consume a cookie by first checking whether a cookie is available in that specific location on the board.
+If it is, then it calls, map.eatCookie, allowing pacman to consume a cookie.
 ### Ghost - get_valid_moves()
 Returns an ArrayList\<Location\> containing all valid moves for the Ghost in the current position.
 This is implemented simply by checking each surrounding square and adding it to the returned list if its type is not Type.WALL.
 ### Ghost - move()